-IV.
+III.
 Generalization

 - A. We saw earlier that there are two different sorts of relationship, that we handle similarly but need to keep distinct in our thinking. - 1.
 There are relationships between individual objects.
 Such a relationship describes how a particular object of one class relates to a particular object of another class. - 2.
 There are relationships between classes.
-Such a relationship describes how one whole class of objects is related to another class.

-- 3. In drawing a class diagram, we can depict all kinds of relationships even those that are actually relationships between individual objects. - B. We have been studying associations, which are relationships between objects.
+Such a relationship describes how one whole class of objects is related to another class. - B. We have been studying associations, which are relationships between objects.
 We now turn to the study of relationships between classes, of which UML class diagrams recognize three. - C. Probably the most prominent sort of relationship between classes is inheritance, which UML calls "Generalization". - 1.
 Generalization relationships are denoted in UML by using a solid line with a triangle on the base class end.